Skip to Content

 The music therapy program at UPMC Children’s Hospital offers:

-• Job shadowing for students and others.
+• Job shadowing opportunities for students based on current programs and scheduling.

 Learn more about music therapy education at UPMC Children's.